Amphetamines

 Skip Navigation

-Amphetamines can be misused and are sometimes sold illegally with names such as speed, ice, meth, and lid poppers.
+Amphetamines can be misused.
+They may be sold illegally with names such as speed, meth, ice, crystal, and crank.

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.